How to fix - Extension Vulnerabilities

 Extension vulnerabilities refer to security weaknesses or holes in a browser extension that can be exploited by an attacker to gain unauthorized access to the browser, the computer, or the user's personal information.Browser extensions are small software programs that can be installed in a web browser to add functionality, such as ad-blockers, password managers, and more.
 These extensions can be developed by third-party developers and can introduce vulnerabilities if they are not properly developed or maintained.These vulnerabilities can occur due to a variety of reasons, such as:

-• Insecure coding practices: Many extension vulnerabilities are a result of poor coding practices such as using hardcoded credentials, not properly sanitizing input or not properly handling errors.
+Insecure coding practices: Many extension vulnerabilities come from poor coding practices such as using hardcoded credentials, not properly sanitizing input, or not properly handling errors.

-• Lack of maintenance: Many extensions are abandoned by their developers and are not receiving updates or security patches.
+Lack of maintenance: Many extensions are abandoned by their developers and do not receive updates or security patches.

 To protect against extension vulnerabilities, it's important to:

-It's also important to comply with regulations and standards such as HIPAA, PCI-DSS that have specific requirements for handling extension vulnerabilities.
-Regular security assessments, vulnerability scans and penetration tests can help to identify vulnerabilities and recommend remediation steps.
+It's also important to comply with regulations and standards such as HIPAA and PCI-DSS that have specific requirements for handling extension vulnerabilities.
+Regular security assessments, vulnerability scans and penetration tests can help identify vulnerabilities and recommend remediation steps.
 Also, disabling or removing extensions that are not being used.

 Last updated